Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Ask the following question in GitHub Copilot chat window:

     ```
-    @workspace Using the Airfield class, create an ApiController based on the first 3 airfields used by the Wright Brothers.
-Make sure to include all the CRUD operations.
+    @workspace Using the Airfield class, create the ApiController with all the CRUD operations and add test data for the first 3 airfields used by the Wright Brothers.
     ```

 - Copilot will give a suggestion to create an `AirfieldController` class based on the `Airfield` class.